baobabprince/streets_name_id/conductor/tech-stack.md

 *   `data/nominatim_cache.json`: JSON files are used for caching external API responses.

 ## Architecture Pattern
 The project follows a **parallelized data pipeline/batch processing** architecture.
-A hybrid parallel model is used: multi-threaded I/O for settlement resolution and multi-process execution for street-level pipelines.
+A hybrid parallel model is used: multi-threaded I/O for settlement resolution (protected by a **thread-safe global rate limiter**) and multi-process execution for street-level pipelines.
 AI resolution is batched at the city level for maximum efficiency.

 ## Key Integrations
 *   **OpenStreetMap (OSM):** Data source for street geometries.